cccbr/belfryprojects/content/_index.md

 ![Parked adjustable spanner](welcome-page-fig.jpg)

 Welcome to *Belfry Projects*!
-This online document produced by the Central Council of Church Bell Ringers Stewardship & Management Workgroup, offers advice to anyone who is considering a project to install bells or undertake restoration work on a bell installation in a bell tower.
-A typical project leader is most likely to be a tower bell ringer, someone responsible for a tower (typically a church tower) or someone with other interests in bells and bell ringing.
+This online document, produced by the Central Council of Church Bell Ringers Stewardship & Management Workgroup, offers advice to anyone who is considering a project to install bells or undertake restoration work on a bell installation in a bell tower.
+A typical project leader is most likely to be a tower bell ringer, someone responsible for the tower or someone with other interests in bells and bell ringing.

 These pages provide:
   - help in defining the scope of such a project